WHAT’S INCLUDED IN YOUR REGISTRATION?

 Conference Policies

-• You may cancel and receive a full refund on or before Friday, October 7th.
-After the 7th there will be a 25% administrative fee deducted from any refund.
-No refunds permitted after November 4th.
+• You may cancel and receive a full refund on or before Friday, October 3rd.
+After 10/3, there will be a 25% administrative fee deducted from any refund.
+No refunds permitted after November 7th.
 For cancellations please contact ceregistration@ncsu.edu

 • Your safety is a major factor in the success of NCVC.
 Because of the relevance and timeliness of some courses or speakers, overcrowding may occur.
 If this happens, NCVC must comply with the Fire Marshall’s regulations and limit access to a room that is full.
 We appreciate in advance your understanding and patience.
 We recommend that you arrive early for courses that you are especially interested in attending.